Encryption Key

 Translated to meaning this means that under the disguise of "people's own good" commoners are denied the right to grow and sell their own food.
 Food must be produced by the barons who know how to do it and licence themselves to do it.
 Commoners are still allowed to breathe without a licence but soon under the lies for CO2 global warming they may need to pay taxes to the barons for the privilege to inhale the air that the barons exhail.
 More about Codex Alimentarius is in the video below.

-© Copyright 2012 by Miroslav Bonchev Bonchev.
+© Copyright 2012 MBBSoftware Limited.
 All Rights Reserved.
 Disclaimer Privacy Antispam email this page

 email this page